 How can I reduce my risk of needing an amputation?

 The conditions that most commonly raise the risk of amputation are often asymptomatic or otherwise minimally perceptible to patients who may have lost sensation in their feet and legs.
-That is why everyone with a predisposition to potential foot health complications should undergo regular Las Vegas podiatric check-ups and seek medical attention right away at the first sign of an abnormality.
+That is why everyone with a predisposition to potential foot health complications should undergo regular Hawaii podiatric check-ups and seek medical attention right away at the first sign of an abnormality.